unsftn/informatika/_faculty/StevanGostojic.md

 photo: StevanGostojic.jpg
 ---

-Bio: Stevan Gostojić is assistant professor of applied computer science and informatics at Faculty of Technical Sciences, University of Novi Sad.
+Stevan Gostojić is assistant professor of applied computer science and informatics at Faculty of Technical Sciences, University of Novi Sad.
 He has a Ph.D. in electrical engineering and computer science from the same university.
 His research interests are legal informatics, e-government, document and business process management, WWW, XML and semantic web.

 ### Selected Publications